Mohamed-Eleraki/Python/samples/README.md

 ## 4. Calling
 -------------------------------
-1. Fuctions should be called at the end of the function itself, not at the top of the file.
+1. Functions should be called at the end of the function itself, not at the top of the file.

 2. The caller function should be above the calle.

-3. Caller and Callee should be clossed.
+3. Caller and Callee should be closed.
 *Clean Code Page 81*

-## 5. Concepunal affinity
+## 5. Conceptual affinity
 -------------------------------
 Group affinity functions together in the same file.

 ## 6. Code Structure
 -------------------------------
-Your code should be read like an article, Top-Down narative.
+Your code should be read like an article, a Top-Down narrative.
 At the top of the file, explain the purpose of the file.
 The more Downwards the more details we got.

 ## 7. Line Length
 -----------------
 Limit lines to a maximum of 80 characters to avoid horizontal scrolling and improve readability.
-The file long should match the following hashes.
+The file length should match the following hashes.
 ################################################################################

 ## 8. Blank Lines